nukedragocodefreak/CSharp/README.md

 ---
-name: Xamarin.Forms - Todo
+name: Xamarin.Forms - WIBS Sales App
-description: 'This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database #getstarted'
+description: 'This sample demonstrates a Sales App that records the day to day working of a sales person and how we measure their performance, where the data is stored and accessed in a local SQLite database'
 page_type: sample
 languages:
 - csharp